SasukeFreestyle/XTLS-Iran-TLS/README.md

 ## Xray Configuration

-Create a new file called config.json inside xray folder Copy contents of [config.json](https://github.com/SasukeFreestyle/XTLS-Iran-TLS/blob/main/config.json) from this repository inside the file
+Create a new file called config.json inside xray folder.
+Copy contents of [config.json](https://github.com/SasukeFreestyle/XTLS-Iran-TLS/blob/main/config.json) from this repository to the file.
 ```
 nano /home/USERNAME/xray/config.json
 ```

-Enter your UUID inside "YOUR UUID HERE" Example: "id":"92c96807-e627-5328-8d85-XXXXXXXXX", Change your path to your USERNAME
+- Enter your UUID inside "YOUR UUID HERE" Example: "id":"92c96807-e627-5328-8d85-XXXXXXXXX",
+- Change your path to your USERNAME
+- If all your clients/apps support xtls-rprx-vision you should remove ,none from "flow" If you want backwards-compability to VLESS keep it as it is.

-The parts to edit are
+The parts to edit are.
 ```json
    "inbounds":[
       {